People do not quit their jobs, they quit their bosses.

 Managers should ask for feedback during 1-on-1 meetings with their employees.
 Remember that continuous feedback is the best way to constantly improve.

-Some questions that managers should be asking include:
+To encourage upward feedback, some questions that managers should be asking their employees include:

 For a list of more questions, feel free to check out our guidebook on 100+ review questions.